 In today’s health care environment, delivery of quality care requires access to pertinent clinical information at the point of care—the right information, at the right time, securely delivered to the right provider.
 The evolution of EHR systems gives connected providers access to comprehensive and powerful technology applications when and where they need them.
+The MedAllies approach enhances and optimizes the practices’ EHR workflows to process and integrate information exchanged during patient transitions of care.

 Direct represents the apex of this technology.
 Direct is not about technology for its own sake.
 It is about technology–available now–for the sake of optimal patient care.